spoon-while-spoon/bike-traffic-mlpred/README.md

-# bike-traffic-mlpred
+# BikeTrafficPredict - Berlin
+*A machine-learning project*

+*btp-berlin* is a experimental learning project in which we trying to train a model to be able to predict bike traffic in certain areas depending on weather data and also possible unpredictable events like covid and the lockdows.
-*Machine-Learning basemodel training for bike traffic/weather dependecies in Berlin from 2015 to 2022*
+*btp-berlin* is trained in data from 2015 to 2022.

 For Documentation please use the Notebooks